 My First Computer

-When I came across two, “introduction to BASIC” books, I had found the jackpot.
-After playing around with some of the examples for awhile, I wondered if I could break out of the game again, and this time, change it.
+When I came across two, “Introduction to BASIC” books, I had hit the jackpot.
+After playing around with some of the examples for a while, I wondered if I could break out of the game again and, this time, change it.
 Sure enough, I was able to change all kinds of things about the game.
-I would actually say that it was more fun changing the game than playing it.
-It was at that moment when I knew there was power in programming.
+It became more fun changing the game than playing it.
+It was at that moment I knew there was power in programming!

 At home, we finally purchased an IBM PS/1 486SX/25 with DOS 5.0.
 Above all else, I no longer had to skip class to use the library computer.